tsaoyu/blog/_posts/2020-04-11-offline-git-robot.md

 It is a good idea to `Pull from 🤖` first if you working as a team.
 Git will try to merge the changes made by your teammates and keep you updated while offline.
 Sweet.

-{% maincolumn  'assets/img/offline-git/action-button.png' 'Send to robot button in action'%}
+{% fullwidth  'assets/img/offline-git/action-button.png' 'Send to robot button in action'%}

 ## Best practise